This is the multi-page printable view of this section. Click here to print.

 To find or display only specific flows, you can use the filter bar.

-• Free Text mode searches in the following fields of the flow: Name, Destination, Description.
+• Basic Search mode searches in the following fields of the flow: Name, Destination, Description.

 Filtering Flows